master-of-zen/Av1an/README.md

                             and some quantizer option provided.
 (This value got replaced) `--crf`,`--cq-level`,`--quantizer` etc

-    --min_q, --max_q        Min,Max Q values limits for Target VMAF
+    --min_q, --max_q        Min,Max Q values limits
-                            If not set by user, encoder default will be used.
+                            If not set by user, default for encoder range will be used.

-    --vmaf                  Calculate vmaf after encode is done. showing vmaf values for all frames,
+    --vmaf                  Calculate vmaf after encode is done and make a plot.
-                            mean, 1,25,75 percentile.

-    --vmaf_plots            Make plots for target_vmaf search decisions (Exception: early skips)
+    --vmaf_plots            Make plots for target quality search decisions (Exception: early skips)
                             Saved in temp folder